Wise International Money Transfer: Complete Guide for 2026

 Wise vs. PayPal: PayPal's international transfer fees are higher, and its exchange rates carry a markup.
 Both parties also typically need PayPal accounts, which adds friction.

 Wise vs. Remitly: Remitly is often a stronger choice for transfers to emerging markets and cash pickup destinations.
 Its promotional first-transfer rates can also be attractive for new users.
+For Latin American corridors where cash pickup matters, Remitly has the edge.
+For bank-to-bank transfers where the exchange rate is the priority, Wise often wins.

 Wise vs. OFX or TorFX: These currency brokers specialize in large transfers with personalized service.
 If you're moving more than $50,000, a dedicated dealer and access to forward contracts may be worth the slightly higher rate.

 Wise vs. Revolut: Both offer multi-currency accounts and competitive international transfer fees.
-Revolut's fee structure differs and may favor frequent travelers, while Wise's transparency and the breadth of its local banking network give it an edge for straightforward transfers.
+Revolut's fee structure may favor frequent travelers, while Wise's transparency and the breadth of its local banking network give it an edge for straightforward transfers.

 Frequently Asked Questions